Quick Start Guide

 |browser||You can use your web browser to login into any Teleport node by opening

 Installing and Starting

 After downloading the binary tarball, run:

-$ tar -xzf teleport-binary-release.tar.gz $ sudo make install
+$ tar -xzf teleport-binary-release.tar.gz $ cd teleport $ sudo ./install

 This will copy Teleport binaries to